The Chinese Restaurant: Themes

-Linda S. Ghent, Professor in the Department of Economics at Eastern Illinois University, discusses some economic issues in this episode.
+Linda S. Ghent, an economics professor at Eastern Illinois University, has discussed the episode's treatment of economic problems.
 Just before Jerry's dare about the egg roll, Elaine says, "You know, it's not fair people are seated first come first served.
 It should be based on who's hungriest.
 I feel like just going over there and taking some food off somebody's plate."
 Ghent discusses the history and reasoning behind rationing mechanisms and economic efficiency, which are the basis behind how tables are seated at restaurants, rationales which are perhaps invisible to hungry or impatient customers.
-Elaine's attempt at bribery is an example of opportunity cost: the trio are willing to pay more than usual to get a table, if it means Elaine can eat sooner and Jerry makes it to the movie on time.
+Elaine's attempt at bribery is an example of opportunity cost: the trio are willing to pay more than usual to get a table if it means Elaine can eat sooner and Jerry makes it to the movie on time.
 Ghent also gives Jerry's willingness to lie to his uncle as another example of opportunity cost: "Did I do a bad thing by lying to my uncle and saying I couldn't go to dinner?
 Plan 9 from Outer Space – one night only, the big screen!
 My hands are tied!"

 Reception

-When the episode initially aired in the United States on NBC on May 23, 1991, it received a Nielsen rating of 11.7 and an audience share of 21—this meant that 11.7% of American households watched the episode, and that 21% of televisions in use at the time were tuned to it.
+When the episode first aired, it received a Nielsen rating of 11.7 (11.7% of American households watched it) and an audience share of 21 (21% of televisions in use at the time were tuned to it).
 Seinfeld was the eighteenth most-watched show of the week, and the sixth most-watched show on NBC.
-It was believed that NBC executives held a meeting after the broadcast to determine the fate of the show, and decided it would receive a third season order if the writers would put more effort into episode storylines.
-However, the 1991 fall schedule had already been announced on May 21 and the show was on the schedule.
+It was believed that NBC executives held a meeting after the broadcast to determine the fate of the show, and decided it would receive a third season if the writers would put more effort into episode storylines.
+However, the 1991 fall schedule had already been announced two days' earlier and the show was on the schedule.